application-stacks/runtime-component-operator/doc/user-guide.md

 Use the instructions for one of the releases to install the operator into a Kubernetes cluster.

-The Application Runtime Operator can be installed to:
+The Application Stacks Operator can be installed to:

 - watch own namespace
 - watch another namespace